Modified August 1, 2023

-1.1 “Account” means a moderator dashboard on the Platform that enables Account Owner to manage permissions for Account Users, Teams, Team Owners, Team Users and provides Account Owner access to Account Users on such Account’s Roster.
+1.1 “Account” means the arrangement by which an Account Owner is given personalized access to the Platform and Services via a moderator dashboard on the Platform that enables Account Owner to manage permissions for Rosters and Seats and provides Account Owner access to End Users on the Platform.

 1.2 “Account Identity” means the branded identity of an Account on the Platform.